 Life: Human Biology provides students an overview of the anatomy and physiology of the human body.
 Students will gain an understanding and appreciation of the elegant molecular mechanisms that underlie human genetics and reproduction, and learn the essential facts of the structure and function of the eleven organ systems that comprise the human body.
+Students may not take BI111 (or equivalent transfer courses) for biology major credit after completing more than 8 credits of biology courses.
 3 hours lecture, 3 hours laboratory.
 Offered each year.

-BI112 Life: Evolution, Organisms, Ecology 4 credits Life: Evolution, Organisms, Ecology is a course concerned with natural history.
+BI112 Life: Evolution, Organisms, Ecology 4 credits

+Life: Evolution, Organisms, Ecology is a course concerned with natural history.
 It is a course designed to tell the story of life on Earth.
 Students who take this course will gain an understanding of biogeography and learn what is known about the origin and evolution of the organisms living on Earth today.
 Emphasis will be placed on understanding the major principles of the science of ecology and environmental science, and students will gain a deepened appreciation for the interdependence and interrelatedness of all living organisms.
+Students may not take BI112 (or equivalent transfer courses) for biology major credit after completing BI120.
 3 hours lecture, 3 hours laboratory.
 Offered each year.